The Mobility Blog Part 2-How to Move Better, Get Stronger And Walk Longer

-This simple 5 Day Exercise will allow you to regain and maintain a more stable, upright walking gait.
-Do the exercise five times in a row slowly, five times a day, for five days.
-By the end of the fifth day you will be able to reset or autocorrect the position of your head and neck when walking.
-Helping you to move better, get stronger and walk longer by increasing your balance and stability and engaging your core muscles as you walk.
+Do this simple 5 Day Exercise, five times in a row slowly, five times a day, for five days in a row to increase your balance, stability and upright posture when walking.
+By the end of the fifth day you'll understand how to align and position your head and neck while walking allowing you to move better, get stronger, walk longer and engage your core muscles.

 - Do the exercise in the morning.
 At or around noon, midafternoon, before or after dinner and before going to sleep.
 If you skip a day or you don’t do the exercise 5 times in a row slowly, 5 times a day for five consecutive you need to start the 5 days over.